SourcePointUSA/ios-cmp-app/README.md

 ];
 ```

-## Transfering CCPA consents over USNat
+## Transfer opt-in/opt out preferences from U.S. Privacy (Legacy) to U.S. Multi-State Privacy

-When transitioning from CCPA to USNat campaign, the SDK will automatically detect CCPA consent data and have that transferred over to USNat.
-In other words, if your user, opted-out from CCPA consent, that user will continue to be opted-out on USNat.
-Same goes for opted-in.
+When migrating a property from the U.S. Privacy (Legacy) campaign to U.S. Multi-State Privacy campaign, the SDK will automatically detect previously set end-user opt-in/opt-out preferences for U.S. Privacy (Legacy) and have that transferred over to U.S. Multi-State Privacy.

+> If an end-user rejected a vendor or category for U.S. Privacy, Sourcepoint will set the *Sharing of Personal Information Targeted Advertisting* and *Sale of Personal Information* privacy choices or the *Sale or Share of Personal Information/Targeted Advertising* privacy choice (depending on your configuration) to **opted-out** when the preferences are transferred.

 If you ever used authenticated consent for CCPA, you'll have to set the flag `transitionCCPAAuth` manually when configuring the campaigns to be loaded by the SDK.
-Example:
+This way, the SDK will look for authenticated consent within CCPA profiles and carry that over to USNat, even if the user currently doesn't have CCPA local data (on a fresh install, for example).

 ```swift
 var consentManager = SPConsentManager(